llamadu/Project-2-test/README.md

 Step 4: Click "Mark Complete" to update.
 It will move the chore to the Finished Chores field, and add that chore's point value to the total points field:

 Step 5: Individual tasks can be deleted and value removed.
-This will also remove that chore's point value.
+This will also remove that chore's payment value.

 ======================
 https://radiant-dawn-06862.herokuapp.com/